TERMS AND CONDITIONS v1.0, March 2019

 Equipment: means the items of equipment to be hired by the Hirer as listed in the Order, all substitutions, replacements or renewals of such equipment and all related accessories, manuals and instructions provided for the equipment

-Higher Towers: means Higher Towers Limited a company registered in England with company number 11769809, whose registered office is at 5 Moor Top Road, Kirkheaton, Huddersfield, HD5 0PL;
+Higher Towers: means Higher Towers Limited (company number 11769809) whose registered office is at 5 Moor Top Road, Kirkheaton, Huddersfield, West Yorkshire, HD5 0PL but whose principal place of business is at Higher Towers of Westminster House, Knutsford Road, Chelford, SK11 9AS;

 Hire Period: the period of hire of the Equipment as set out in the Contract, unless the Contract is terminated earlier in accordance with these Terms or extended by agreement between Higher Towers and the Hirer;